fieldtrip/website/faq/other/bids_coordsystem.md

     - /faq/bids_coordsystem/
 ---

-# How should I specify the coordinate systems in a BIDS dataset?

 [BIDS](http://bids.neuroimaging.io) is a standard for formatting and documenting raw data resulting from a measurement in a MRI, MEG or EEG lab.
 Regarding the “data” elements that have a geometrical quality in an MEG measurement (i.e. that are described somewhere in three dimensional space and hence are described using three numbers) we have

 - MEG sensors in the dataset are expressed in the MEGCoordinateSystem